memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 (gdb)
 ```

-Here, `west` selected the J-Link runner since the development kit comes with a J-Link debugger.
+Here, _West_ selected the J-Link runner since the development kit comes with a J-Link debugger.
 We end up with a `gdb` console which we can use to debug our application:

 ```bash
 (gdb) break main